 What is web design RFP

-A web design RFP (which stands for Request For Proposal) is a detailed description of your website, its goals, and values.
-It includes everything from the target audience and functional elements to the technical requirements and your budget.
+A web design RFP (which stands for Request For Proposal) is a detailed description of your website, its goals, and values, which makes it essential for the website development process.
+Therefore, it includes everything from the target audience and functional elements to the technical requirements and your budget.
 This document is vital since you provide it to potential web designers or service providers to solicit their proposals for your project.

 Having RFP is a necessity when your project is complex and requires a ton of technical information.
 It’s usually used when you need to get formal proposals and be able to objectively compare them.